 Mr. Fletcher began working at the BCRC-Caribbean as the Logistics Coordinator in December 2014.
 Mr. Fletcher is dedicated to fulfilling his roles and responsibilities within the organization in order to ensure efficient operations.

-Mrs. Ramsey joined the BCRC-Caribbean in April 2016 as a part of the Project Management Unit.
-Mrs. Ramsey is an environmental and sustainable development professional with over eight years’ experience in environmental management and project management throughout the Caribbean region.
-Mrs. Ramsey’s project experience includes environmental impact assessments for onshore and offshore oil and gas exploration, infrastructure development and coastal protection works.
-Mrs. Ramsey is driven by the desire to contribute to sustainable living and biodiversity conservation in the Caribbean.
+Ms. Ramsey joined the BCRC-Caribbean in April 2016 as a part of the Project Management Unit.
+Ms. Ramsey is an environmental and sustainable development professional with over fourteen years’ experience in environmental management and project management throughout the Caribbean region.
+Ms. Ramsey is driven by the desire to contribute to sustainable living and conservation in the Caribbean.